causa-io/workspace-module-core/README.md

 - `cs publish`: While many base commands (e.g. `cs build`) are straightforward and should be implemented by the modules handling the corresponding project types and languages, `cs publish` provides some logic around these base commands to both build and push a project's artefact.
 The artefact is tagged according to the passed value or format, e.g. `my-custom-tag` or `semantic`.
 (The latter will use the project's version as the tag.)
 - `cs openapi generateSpecification`: Provides the implementation at the workspace level, which triggers the generation of the specification in each project, and merges together the outputs.
 Does not provide any project type-specific implementation.
 - `cs diff`: Lists changed projects based on the output of `git diff`.
 This can be useful for CI workflows.
 This module entirely implements the logic, and no other module is expected to provide an implementation.
+- `cs model generateCode`: Runs the code generators defined in the `model.codeGenerators` configuration.

 ### Secrets backend